Shellfish Allergy Symptoms and Treatment

 Genetics play a role in the development of shellfish allergies as individuals with a family history of allergies are more prone to developing this condition.

-Cross-contamination of foods can also expose individuals to shellfish allergens unknowingly, underscoring the importance of allergen awareness and careful food preparation for those with shellfish allergies.
+Cross-contamination of foods can also expose individuals to wheat allergens unknowingly, underscoring the importance of allergen awareness and careful food preparation for those with shellfish allergies.

 Shellfish Allergy Testing

-Tree nut allergy testing plays an important role in diagnosing and managing allergies to tree nuts, which can be life-threatening for some individuals.
+Shellfish allergy testing plays an important role in diagnosing and managing allergies to shellfish, which can be life-threatening for some individuals.

 Skin Prick Test